Alexander-Milligan/Introduction-to-Git-Github/README.md

     <h2>Catalyst: </h2>
         <p>This problem accords mainly when an text editor is used to commit and the a command line is used to push or pull, the switch between the compiler/text editor to the command line seems to cause a history lag and then a committing error.</p>
     <h2>Rendering Steps</h2>
         <p>1.
-The first step to render this error is to check that your remote master is up to date, if not then try pushing your master branch.</p>
+The first step to render this error was to check that my remote master was up to date, it was not so I then try pushing my master branch.</p>
         <p>2.
 This failed and it was found that pulling the master and replacing it with the local branch would render the error and refresh the history, this would mean taking a copy of the last updated file and restoring the last master branch to the local.</p>
         <p>3.The last step was to push the updated master branch on the local to the remote master.
 Once this was completed and checked online (remote) merge the main with the master and all commit history errors where rendered</p>

 <h2>Assessment Brief</h2>
     <p>You are required to create a folder named "ModuleSix" and create a readme file within it.
 This assessment is based on a git main (default) branch and a master branch, where the master branch has a history of three commits more than the main branch and the main branch has a change that was not committed.</p>
     <p> You are asked to type out the commands used to render this error in your README.md file.
 Without setting the scenario up; follow the rendering log that has been given below with a command example that hints at how many steps there are.</p>
     <p>Your README file will be viewed and assessed for your mark.</p>

-<h2>Example of readme notes that are required</h2>
+<h2>Example of readme notes that are required.</h2>

 <h2>Task Command Path</h2>
     <p>1. git command</p>
     <p>2. git command</p>
     <p>3. git command</p>
     <p>4. git command</p>
-        <p>5. git command</p>